 Visitor insurance for returning Canadians

-Canadians who have been living out of Canada for more than six months usually end up losing their provincial healthcare benefits.
-When they return to Canada, their government health coverage takes up to 2-3 months to be reinstated in provinces like Ontario, British Columbia, and Quebec.
+Canadians who have been living outside Canada for more than six months usually end up losing their provincial healthcare benefits.
+When they return to Canada, their government health coverage takes up to 2-3 months to be reinstated.
+This usually happens in provinces like Ontario, British Columbia, and Quebec.
+For a 60-day stay with $100,000 in emergency medical coverage, the cost of visitor insurance for returning Canadians ranges between $60 and $130 per month.

-During the waiting period, returning Canadians can benefit greatly from a visitors to Canada insurance plan to cover unexpected medical costs.
+During the waiting period, returning Canadians can benefit greatly from a visitor’s insurance plan to cover unexpected medical costs.

 Canadians who move from one province to another also lose access to their government health benefits temporarily.
 Visitor to Canada plans can help them manage emergency medical conditions.